 Aug.
 14 primary results: Wisconsin, Minnesota, Vermont, Connecticut

-Four states held primaries on Tuesday as Democratics hope to make a push in November's midterm elections to regain control in Washington.
+Four states held primaries on Tuesday as Democrats hope to make a push in November's midterm elections to regain control in Washington.

 Gubernatorial primary results: